signalogic/SigSRF_SDK/mediaTest_readme.md

 on the mediaMin command line.

-Note that mediaMin will automatically discover UDP ports in SDP info and SIP Invite message packets, and if they are in the non-dynamic UDP port range, or in SIP port range (typically 5060 through 5082), will allow them as media ports.
+Note that mediaMin will automatically discover UDP ports in SDP info and SIP Invite message packets, and if they are in the non-dynamic UDP port range, or in SIP port range (typically 5060 through 5082), allow them as media ports.

 #### Include Input Pauses in Wav Output